Alaska

 2,391 kWh

-Cooper Landing's energy comes from Natural Gas, Hydroelectric, Petroleum, and Coal.
-Natural Gas is the largest source of electricity, providing 41% of Cooper Landing's energy.
+Cooper Landing's energy comes from Natural Gas, Hydroelectric, Petroleum, Coal, and Wind.
+Natural Gas is the largest source of electricity, providing 33% of Cooper Landing's energy.
 Hydroelectric is the second largest source, making up 31%.
-Petroleum provides 15% of the energy in Cooper Landing.
+Petroleum provides 20% of the energy in Cooper Landing.
 Coal provides 12% of the energy in Cooper Landing.
+Wind provides 3% of the energy in Cooper Landing.

 Natural Gas